absinthe-graphql/absinthe/guides/tutorial/dataloader.md

   end
 ```

-This is going to get tedious and error prone very quickly what if we could support a query that supports associations like
+This is going to get tedious and error-prone very quickly what if we could support a query that supports associations like

 ```elixir
 @desc "A user of the blog"